 Ministry of Health: Requirements for the Performance of Antigen POCT

-Dentists who are considering performing Antigen POCT must comply with the requirements set out by the Ministry of Health and Long-Term Care in the following document: COVID-19 Guidance: Considerations for Antigen Point-of-Care Testing.
+Dentists who are considering performing Antigen POCT must comply with the requirements set out by the Ministry of Health and Long-Term Care (the Ministry) in the following document: COVID-19: Integrated Testing & Case, Contact and Outbreak Management Interim Guidance: Omicron Surge.

-- Antigen POCT is used for screening purposes only and should not be used for diagnosis.
+- Antigen POCT is primarily used for screening and cannot conclusively confirm a diagnosis of COVID-19.

 - Antigen POCT does not replace public health measures such as symptom screening, physical distancing, masking, and hand hygiene.